LoopringSecondary/relay-cluster/docs/deploy/deploy_miner.md

 Start the EC2 instance and add support for CodeDeploy during the startup process, and refer to: [start aws EC2 instance](new_ec2.md)

 ### Configure the security group
-Connect the `miner-SecurityGroup` security group.
-If the security group has not been created, please refer to the [aws security group](security_group.md).
-Create the description of the `miner-SecurityGroup` security group after the connection.
+Apply the `miner-SecurityGroup` security group.
+If the security group has not been created, create it first, please refer to the [aws security group](security_group.md).

 ## Deployment of the configuration file